Uncover Your Masking Patterns — Free 12-Question Self-Assessment

 Is masking always bad?▼

 No. Some masking is a useful social skill — everyone adjusts their behaviour somewhat in different contexts.
 The problem arises when masking becomes constant, exhausting, and prevents you from being authentic.
-High masking correlates with anxiety, depression, and burnout in research (Hull et al., 2019).
+Peer-reviewed research suggests high masking correlates with anxiety, depression, and burnout.

 Do women mask more?▼

-Research consistently shows that autistic women score higher on masking measures than autistic men (Hull et al., 2017; 2019).
+Peer-reviewed research consistently suggests that autistic women score higher on masking measures than autistic men.
 This contributes to later or missed diagnosis in women.
-However, masking exists across all genders — the CAT-Q showed measurement invariance across gender groups.
+However, masking exists across all genders, and the broader camouflaging research describes the strategies people use across gender groups.

 Take the Masking & Camouflaging Test Now

-Join thousands who've discovered their Masking Test profile.
-12 questions, 3 min, 100% free.
+Discover your Masking Test profile.
+12 questions, 3 min, free to take.

 Start Free Test